objcio/articles/2015-02-09-gpu-machine-vision.md

 Once an image is reduced to its luminance, the edge strength near a pixel is calculated by looking at a 3x3 array of neighboring pixels.
 An image processing calculation performed over a block of pixels involves what is called a convolution kernel.
 Convolution kernels consist of a matrix of weights that are multiplied with the values of the pixels surrounding a central pixel, with the sum of those weighted values determining the final pixel value.

 These kernels are applied once per pixel, across the entire image.
 The order in which pixels are processed doesn't matter, so a convolution across an image is an easy operation to parallelize.
-As a result, this can be performed
+As a result, this can be greatly accelerated by running on a programmable GPU using fragment shaders.
+As described in [Janie's article](TODO: link to Janie's article), fragment shaders are C-like programs can be used by GPUs to perform incredibly fast image processing.

-For example, this is the horizontal kernel of the Sobel operator:
+This is the horizontal kernel of the Sobel operator:

 <table border="1" width="125">
   <tr>